Adapting Vision-Language Models for Evaluating World Models: Analysis

 \section{Analysis}

-In the previous section, we observed that all models exhibit a consistent performance gap between \ac{AR} and \ac{CR}, underscoring the greater temporal and causal complexity of action understanding.
-While \ac{CR} relies primarily on static visual features and identity persistence, \ac{AR} requires fine-grained temporal grounding.
-This disparity motivates our focus on \ac{AR} as the more challenging and diagnostic task.
-In this section, we examine how key adaptation choices influence \textsc{universe} performance on \ac{AR}.
+We find a consistent performance gap between \ac{AR} and \ac{CR}, highlighting the greater temporal and causal complexity of action understanding.
+This motivates our focus on \ac{AR} as the more challenging and diagnostic task.
+Below, we analyze how adaptation choices shape performance on \ac{AR}.

 \header{Supervision and Temporal Context} We begin by analyzing how supervision (training budget) and temporal input (number of frames) influence \textsc{universe} performance.
 By independently and jointly varying the number of training epochs and input frames, we disentangle the contributions of model capacity and temporal context to task success.